Harlem Globetrotters: History

-The Globetrotters were perennial participants in the World Professional Basketball Tournament, winning it in 1940.
-In a heavily attended matchup a few years later, the 1948 Globetrotters–Lakers game, the Globetrotters made headlines when they beat one of the best white basketball teams in the country, the Minneapolis Lakers.
+The Globetrotters were perennial participants in the World Professional Basketball Tournament, first competing in the inaugural 1939 World Professional Basketball Tournament following their first international foray with a tour in Mexico before later winning it all by the following year's event in 1940.
+In a heavily attended matchup a few years later, best known as the 1948 Globetrotters–Lakers game, the Globetrotters made headlines when they beat one of the best white basketball teams in the country, the Minneapolis Lakers.
 The Globetrotters continued to easily win games due to Harlem monopolizing the entire talent pool of the best black basketball players in the country.
-Once one of the most famous teams in the country, the Globetrotters were eventually eclipsed by the rise of the National Basketball Association, particularly when NBA teams began recruiting black players in the 1950s.
-In 1950, Harlem Globetrotter Chuck Cooper became the first black player to be drafted in the NBA by Boston, and teammate Nat "Sweetwater" Clifton became the first black player to sign an NBA contract when the New York Knicks purchased his contract from the Globetrotters for $12,500.
+Once one of the most famous teams in the country, the Globetrotters were eventually eclipsed by the rise of the National Basketball Association (NBA), particularly when NBA teams began recruiting black players in the 1950s.
+In 1950, Harlem Globetrotter Chuck Cooper became the first black player to be drafted in the NBA by the Boston Celtics, and teammate Nat "Sweetwater" Clifton became the first black player to sign an NBA contract when the New York Knicks purchased his contract from the Globetrotters for $12,500.
+Despite the eclipse, the Globetrotters would still see success as an independently ran franchise long after the NBA stopped relying on the Globetrotters as an attention grabber for certain matches on what could be seen as "doubleheader" nights on their ends.

 The Globetrotters gradually worked comic routines into their act—a direction the team has credited to Reece "Goose" Tatum, who joined in 1941—and eventually became known more for entertainment than sports.
 The Globetrotters' acts often feature incredible coordination and skillful handling of one or more basketballs, such as passing or juggling balls between players, balancing or spinning balls on their fingertips, and making unusually difficult shots.

 In 1952, the Globetrotters invited Louis "Red" Klotz to create a team to accompany them on their tours.
 This team, the Washington Generals (who also played under various other names), became the Globetrotters' primary opponents.
 The Generals are effectively stooges for the Globetrotters, with the Globetrotters handily defeating them in thousands of games.